Father Romano Ferraro

-In April 2002, Ferraro was arrested for repeatedly raping a boy from 1973 to 1980 in Billerica, Massachusetts.
+In April 2002, Father Romano Ferraro Rockville Centre was arrested for repeatedly raping a boy from 1973 to 1980 in Billerica, Massachusetts.
 The boy’s father was a childhood friend of the priest.
-Ferraro molested the child during annual Christmas visits, starting when the boy was 7 years old.
+Father Ferraro molested the child during annual Christmas visits, starting when the boy was 7 years old.
 He was convicted in May 2004 when a jury found him guilty of child rape and guilty on three counts of indecent assault and battery against a child under 14.
 He was sentenced to life in prison in May 2004.

 “From the time I was 20 years old I knew I had a desire for young boys,” Ferraro testified.
 “I felt I had an illness… a desire to be with young boys,” said Ferraro.

-In October 2002, Ferraro was accused in a civil suit of sexually abusing two boys at St. Joseph’s in Kings Park, New York from 1974 to 1978, starting at ages 10 and 11.
+In October 2002, Father Ferraro was accused in a civil suit of sexually abusing two boys at St. Joseph’s in Kings Park, New York from 1974 to 1978, starting at ages 10 and 11.
 The abuse included oral sex, sodomy, and attempted anal penetration of one boy.
-He was also accused of transporting a boy from this parish to Billerica, Massachusetts, and abusing him along with the boy whom Ferraro was convicted of raping.
+He was also accused of transporting a boy from this parish to Billerica, Massachusetts and abusing him along with the boy whom Father Ferraro was convicted of raping.

 In January 2004, he was accused in a civil suit of sexually abusing an altar boy at St. Joan of Arc in St. Louis, Missouri.
 Later that year in May, he was accused in another civil suit of sexually abusing an altar boy at age 11 or 12.
 Both suits were settled in by the archdiocese for $65,700 in August 2004.

-In January 2006, Ferraro was accused in a civil suit of sexually abusing an 11-year-old boy in 1968 or 1969, while at gatherings of boys who were brought to the priest’s house from Mass, while he was a Navy chaplain in Key West, Florida in the Archdiocese of Miami.
+In January 2006, Father Ferraro was accused in a civil suit of sexually abusing an 11-year-old boy in 1968 or 1969, while at gatherings of boys who were brought to the priest’s house from Mass, while he was a Navy chaplain in Key West Florida in the Archdiocese of Miami.
 In 1970, he was dishonorably discharged.

-Ferraro was then reassigned to the St. Rose of Lima parish in Rockaway.
+Father Ferraro was then reassigned to the St. Rose of Lima parish in Rockaway.
 He left in 1973 amidst allegations of child sexual abuse.
 While wrestling with a small boy, he allegedly touched the boy sexually twice.

 In March 2006, he was accused in a wrongful death suit of sexually abusing a boy multiple times between 1980 and 1983 at St. Joan of Arc parish in St. Louis from the age of 10 to 11.
-The victim struggled with depression and shot himself in July 2005.
+The victim struggled with depression and shot himself July 2005.